zyrolasting/denxi/README.md

 constitutes a package, and how it impacts a surrounding system.

-To borrow [Sam Boyer's terms][boyer], `raco pkg` is an **Language Package Manager**, or LDM.
+To borrow [Sam Boyer's terms][boyer], `raco pkg` is an **Language Package Manager**, or LPM.
 It fetches and builds packages of Racket source code. `raco pkg` further presumes that Racket packages define at least one collection to include in a Racket installation, which creates scenarios specific to Racket.